bckelly1/home_lab/README.md

 * [watchtower](https://github.com/containrrr/watchtower) - Automatically keeps all docker containers up to date with the latest released images.
 * [wireguard](https://github.com/linuxserver/docker-wireguard) - VPN.
 * [wyze_bridge](https://github.com/mrlt8/docker-wyze-bridge) - Allows for local control and monitoring of all Wyze devices (cameras)
+* [zap2xml](https://github.com/jef/zap2xml) - Downloads a TV guide for your local broadcasts so Jellyfin can show a guide and be able to tune into Over-The-Air broadcasts.

 * [traefik](https://github.com/traefik/traefik) - network proxy.
 Allows all services to share an HTTP endpoint (80/443) rather than all services running on their own ports/colliding.
 It also manages SSL for all services that are connected